rmsrosa/random_notes/docs/src/sampling/rejection_sampling.md

 M = 204
 ```

-We can see this bound is a bit tighter than the previous one, but it is still not tight enough as we can see by the high rate of rejection of more than 90%.
+We can see this bound is a bit tighter than the previous one, but it is still not tight enough as we can see by the high rate of rejection of more than 90% (the estimated value is $Z/M \approx 0.0858$).
 ```@setup rejectionsampling
 M = 204
 variance = 2